CrimsonTome/crimsontome.com/posts/making-your-own-blog.md

 ---
 ```
 Now then, you'll probably want to make some blog posts, this is a blog repo that you're maiking after all right?
-The Eleventy base blog template comes with a few in `/posts`, I'd recommend leaving the front matter except the tags, change them as you please.
+The Eleventy base blog template comes with a few in `/posts`, I'd recommend leaving the layout section in the front matter, change everything else as you please.
 Oh and you can rename the file, just keep at as `something.`**md**